GEORGE BERNARD / SCIENCE PHOTO LIBRARY GEORGE BERNARD / SCIENCE PHOTO LIBRARY

 Roger Bacon.
-Illustration of the English philosopher and alchemist, Roger Bacon (c.1214- 1292).
-He studied at Oxford and Paris, before becoming a Franciscan monk around 1247.
+Portrait of the English philosopher and alchemist, Roger Bacon (c.1214-1292).
+He studied at Oxford and in Paris, before becoming a Franciscan monk around 1247.
 Bacon had many of his works suppressed and was imprisoned for 14 years at the end of his life.
 He was neither an experimentalist nor a mathematician but believed these approaches were needed for science.
-He foresaw man controlling nature; made predictions on mechanical land transport, air and undersea transport; and mentioned gunpowder.
+He foresaw man controlling nature; made predictions (however imprecise) on mechanical land transport, air and undersea transport; first suggested that man could circumnavigate the earth; and mentioned gunpowder.
 Bacon foreshadowed Paracelsus by claiming alchemy was essential to medicine.

 Model release not available.
 Property release not required.